P. N. P. Inbasekharan

 P. N. P. Inbasekharan was elected to the Tamil Nadu Legislative Assembly from the Pennagaram constituency in the 2010 Bypoll and 2016 election.
 He was a candidate of the Dravida Munnetra Kazhagam (DMK) party.
-His father P. N. Periyannan Died in 2009.
-His Position was succeeded by P. N. P. Inbasekharan in 2010 Bypoll.
+His father P. N. Periyannan died in 2009.
+His position was succeeded by P. N. P. Inbasekharan in 2010 Bypoll.

+Early life and education

+PNP Inbasekaran was born on 5 July 1983 in Salai Kullathirampatti village, Pennagaram taluk, Dharmapuri district, Tamil Nadu.

+He holds a Bachelor of Engineering (BE) degree from the University of Madras and a Master of Business Administration (MBA) degree from Annamalai University.

+He is the son of P. N. Periannan, a former DMK legislator who represented the Pennagaram Assembly constituency.

+Electoral history

+PNP Inbasekaran has contested elections from the Pennagaram Assembly constituency.